oaleynik/nwjs-autoupdater/README.md

 Due to the fact that we copy and run updater from the temp directory - any files in application can be updated!

+### Windows updates

+Autoupdates on windows were really painfull.
+All those "Run as Administrator" and issues with replacing executable, which is running :( But, this tiny updater solves this issue too.
+In the root of the repo you can find `updater.exe.manifest`, which defines metadata of the binary and one important (for Windows) thing - permissions level.
+The line `<requestedExecutionLevel level="asInvoker" uiAccess="false"/>` will allow your app to run updater on windows without admin rights.
+To embed this information in your updater's binary you need to use `https://github.com/akavel/rsrc` - amazing tool for embedding binary resources in Go programs.
+Also you can pass the path to the .ico file and updater's binary will get a nice icon ;)

 ### Why golang

 Because it is simple and more importantly - it can be compiled from any platform for any platform.